Moving to Perth

 Although the aftermath of the mining boom has made the job market in Perth somewhat less attractive than it has been in the past, there are still opportunities for those in the city's developing sectors, such as healthcare, tourism and construction.

-Many youngsters move to Perth as it's ultimately a young, outdoor-oriented city, with a sedate and wholesome environment.
-Ultimately, Perth has a down-to-earth, sports-orientated culture, which is perfect for families and lovers of the sun-bleached beaches.
+Many youngsters move to Perth as it is ultimately a young, outdoor-oriented city.
+Perth is also known for its down-to-earth, sports-orientated culture, which is perfect for families and lovers of the sun-bleached beaches.

-Perth has a lot to offer: sunny weather, an excellent quality of life and a beautiful seaside environment.
+Overall, expats will find that Perth has a lot to offer.
+Its sunny weather, excellent quality of life and beautiful seaside environment are just a few of the reasons that it is such an attractive expat destination.